schwamster/heroTutorial/README.md

     setx http_proxy http://<ask for proxy>

-    !Important: For this changes to take effect you will have to restart your powershell window
+!
+Important: For this changes to take effect you will have to restart your powershell window and Visual Studio Code if you already have installed it

 # 1. setup:
 ### 1.1 npm install -g webpack angular-cli tslint typescript
 ### 1.2 Get project from https://github.com/schwamster/heroTutorial (Clone or Download)
 ### 1.3 Download visual studio code: https://code.visualstudio.com/download
 ### 1.4 Update Chrome: to do that download an chrome installer manually: https://www.google.com/chrome/browser/desktop/index.html
+  - Updating Chrome is neccessary so you can debug from Visual Studio Code Version >= 54.0.2840.87 required
   - Close all Chrome instances in the task manager
+  - Some had problems updating Chrome from IE - downloading it in chrome works
 ### 1.5 Open Visual Studio Code
 ### 1.7 Go to extentions and add:
   - Debugger for Chrome (Microsoft): https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome
   - Typescript Lint (egamma): https://marketplace.visualstudio.com/items?itemName=eg2.tslint
   - Enable Exctensions and restart Visual Studio Code
+### 1.8 Open Visual Studio Code
+Root dir => the folder that contains readme.md
+Open the project in Visual Studio Code.
+Either go to the project root dir in powershell and type:
+    code .
+Or open Visual Studio Code -> File -> Open Folder and pick the project root dir

 ### 1.8 Install all necessary node modules (this will take a while):
-  Either:

-      in VSC: Ctrl+P: task npm install
-  or:
+!
+Wired network is recommended

-      In Powershell (project dir): npm install
+In Powershell (Be sure to be in the projects root dir):

+    npm install

+! some packages that will be installed with this command cannot be build on windows, but can be ignored.
+You can usually get rid of the error messages by running npm install a second time.

 # 2. run

 ### 2.1 After that is done you can just press F5 and debug the application.
   - The first time you do that after restarting VSC this will not start the browser, because the application needs to be "served" first and this takes to long for the debugger (timeout).
 Just press F5 again when you see the following in Output:

     ...webpack: bundle is now Valid

 ### 2.2 This should start Chrome and you should end up hitting a breakpoint, which is an uncaught exception - untick Uncaught Exceptions in the Breakpoints list in the Debug Window.